39th World Zionist Congress

 The 39th World Zionist Congress convened in Jerusalem from October 28–29, 2025.

-World Zionist Congresses choose who will occupy leadership positions, and determine policy for the World Zionist Organization (WZO) and other national institutions, including the Jewish National Fund, and the Jewish Agency for Israel.
+World Zionist Congresses choose who will occupy leadership positions, and determine policy for the World Zionist Organization (WZO) and other national institutions, including the Jewish National Fund (JNF), the Jewish Agency for Israel (JAFI) and Keren Hayesod.

-The congress allocates approximately US$1 billion annually to institutions such as the World Zionist Organization, the Jewish National Fund, and the Jewish Agency for Israel.
+The national institutions governed by the congress (WZO, JNF, JAFI, and others) collectively spend approximately US$1 billion annually on their activities.

 The 39th Congress took place shortly after the beginning of the ceasefire in the 2023—2025 Gaza war.

 Delegates

 The Congress is composed of 525 (increased at the 39th Congress to 543) territorial delegates representing Zionist Organizations all over the world: 203 (38%) from Israel, based on the most recent election results for the Israeli knesset, 155 (29%) from the United States, and the remainder from the rest of the Jewish diaspora (33%).
 Delegates in the diaspora were elected by votes open to all Jewish adults who asserted agreement with the Jerusalem Program and paid a nominal fee.
 While this had been the norm in the past in the United States, it was the first time elections were held in several countries where previously the composition of that country's slate was decided by "backroom deals" among Zionist organizations.
 In total, approximately 265,000 voters participated in the elections.

 In addition to the territorial delegates, there are another 232 delegates representing International Jewish organizations (with full voting rights).